-Cornstarch is made up of many molecules of glucose, specifically amylopectin and amylase.
+Cornstarch is made up of many molecules of glucose, specifically amylopectin and amylose.
 When starch is heated with water, the starch granules swell and burst, causing them to break down and release the glucose molecules into the water.
 Consequently, the starch molecules interact with more water, increasing the randomness of the solution.
 This process is known as gelatinization.
-When the heated solution of cornstarch and water cools down, the amylase molecules can bind each other again to create a molecular mesh.
-The more amylase molecules there are, the firmer, or more viscous, the mesh will be.
+When the heated solution of cornstarch and water cools down, the amylose molecules can bind each other again to create a molecular mesh.
+The more amylose molecules there are, the firmer, or more viscous, the mesh will be.
 After heating, a solution with more starch in it, such as the 20 percent cornstarch solution compared with the 5 percent one, will be firmer and stickier.
 Because it is more viscous, the 20 percent solution will spread out much less than the 5 percent one once cooled.
-Different gels can be made using different starches because starches' consistencies vary with the proportions of amylase and amylopectin that comprise them.
+Different gels can be made using different starches because starches' consistencies vary with the proportions of amylose and amylopectin that comprise them.

 What could you use your gels for?